KING’S LYNN TO MIDDLETON TOWERS

 King’s Lynn station foyer and cafe in 2023

-"Here are a few pieces of railway memorabilia on display at King's Lynn."
+Railway memorabilia on display at King's Lynn.

 Dereham or Hunstanton Bound service is about to depart from King’s Lynn.